-Anxiety in teenagers is a very common feeling, particularly amongst adolescents, constantly facing new changes, challenges, and pressures in their daily life as they approach adulthood.
-A normal part of growing up involves taking on new responsibilities, exposing themselves to different experiences, testing their boundaries and developing a sense of identity.
+Anxiety is a very common feeling amongst adolescents, who are constantly facing new changes, challenges, and pressures in their daily life as they approach adulthood.
+A normal part of growing up involves taking on new responsibilities, exposure to different experiences, exploring limitations and testing boundaries, and developing a sense of identity.
 Social peer groups are in constant flux, where “fitting in”, self- acceptance and self- doubt are often battled with.

 Most common anxiety occurs in short bouts, usually lasting a few hours or up to a day, or a few days at most.
 Normal anxiety extends to unhealthy levels if the anxiety occurs in intense and excessive amounts, or over an extended period of time, such as weeks or months.
 Distinguishing between normal and unhealthy levels of anxiety in teenagers, is crucial for preventing longer term mental health consequences for them in the future.

 Anxiety becomes problematic and may demonstrate symptoms of developing into a disorder if an individual loses their ability to engage in and manage their (previously) normal daily activities, such as socialising, learning and concentrating at school or in hobbies or tasks.
 Studies have indicated that anxiety disorders established in the early stages of life, when young people are still mentally and physically developing, can lead to serious mental health repercussions if left untreated as they approach adulthood.